middleman/middleman/README.md

 ## Learn More

-A full set of in-depth instructional guides are available on the official website at: http://middlemanapp.com.
+A full set of in-depth instructional guides are available on the official website at: http://middlemanapp.com

-Additionally, up-to-date generated code documentation is available on [RubyDoc].
+Additionally, up-to-date generated code documentation is available on [RubyDoc]

 ## Build & Dependency Status